Android Jelly Bean: Platform

 created by Qualcomm) to a rewritten Broadcom open source stack called BlueDroid.
 The new stack, initially considered "immature" promised several forward-looking benefits, including improved support for multiple displays, support for Miracast, native right-to-left support, updated developer tools, further accessibility improvements such as zooming gestures, and several internal security improvements such as always-on VPN support and app verification.
 A new NFC stack was added at the same time.

 Android 4.3 consisted of further low-level changes, including Bluetooth low energy and AVRCP support, SELinux, OpenGL ES 3.0, new digital rights management (DRM) APIs, the ability for apps to read notifications, a VP8 encoder, and other improvements.

-Android 4.3 also included a hidden privacy feature known as "App Ops", which allowed users to individually deny permissions to apps.
-However, the feature was later removed on Android 4.4.2; a Google spokesperson stated that the feature was experimental and could prevent certain apps from functioning correctly if used in certain ways.
+Android 4.3 also included a hidden privacy feature known as "App Ops", which allowed users to deny permissions to apps individually.
+However, the feature was later removed in Android 4.4.2; a Google spokesperson stated that it was experimental and could prevent certain apps from functioning correctly if used in certain ways.
 The concept was revisited as the basis of a redesigned permissions system for Android 6.0.